JMelendez31/Group_Project1/README.md

 Research Questions
 1. What are the key determinants?
 	a.
 Developed vs. Undeveloped
 	b.
 GDP Population
 	c.
 Vaccinations
 	d.
 BMI comparison by age
 	e.
 Mortality Rates by age
 	f.
 Comparing results by Region, Time, and Age
 	g.
 Education vs GDP per Capita
 	h.
 Education vs. Region
 	i.
 Life Expectancy vs. Region
 	j.
 Life Expectancy throughout 2000-2015
 	k.
 Etc.
 2. How the results changed over time?
 Comparing from 2015 to 2000 (the dataset)

 Breakdown of Tasks
 1. General Data Cleansing
 	a.
 Duplicate Check
 	b.
 Errors Check
 	c.
 Organizing the Data
 	d.
 Creating a Data Dictionary to keep track of all new information 	and definitions.
 2. Model Building/Data Analysis
 	a.
 Looking at our sample Data
 	b.
 Checking out the Statistical Summary
 	c.
 Analyzing the key determinants from our Research Questions
 	d.
 Creating Graphs to visualize
 	e.
 Creating Regressions to quantify relationships.
 	f.
 Summarize our Findings.
 3. Presentation Building
 	a.
 Build a PowerPoint Deck with our findings.
 	b.
 Explain the dataset and analysis process.
-i.
+	c.
 Explain what we found wrong with the data.
-c.
+	d.
 Draw conclusions and explain the implications of our findings.